 What is my Approach?

 I use a primarily cognitive-behavioral approach to therapy, also known as CBT.
+More specifically, I use a methodology called TEAM-CBT, developed by Dr. David Burns at Stanford University.
 This means that we focus on your thoughts and behaviors, how they impact your life, and what changes could be made that may improve your life.
 Cognitive-behavioral therapy techniques have been shown by research to be helpful for many people in reducing their problems.
 Cognitive-behavioral therapy often involves assigned “homework,” or practice outside of sessions.
 This helps you to learn new skills and see how they impact your life.
 When cognitive-behavioral therapy techniques do not seem like the best approach for a person’s problems, I integrate other therapy approaches into our work together.
 I will work with you to find the best treatment option for you.

 In my work with children, I believe in working collaboratively with parents and other providers (such as school professionals, other caregivers, and psychiatrists or family doctors), as agreed upon by parents, to coordinate services.
 If you are bringing your child in for therapy, you can expect to be an active part of the treatment process.
 I may work with you and your child together for all or part of a session, and may even ask to meet with you without your child for some sessions.
 I will keep you informed of your child’s progress.
 I will also rely on you to provide updates about your child’s functioning.
 I may assign activities for your child to do at home and ask you to help or monitor their completion.